 Complications

 Lung hyperinflation can affect the function of the heart.
-Over time, increased pressure in the chest cavity (thorax) can cause changes to the left ventricle of the heart.
+Over time, increased pressure in the chest cavity (thorax) can cause changes in heart filling and function.
 These changes can reduce the ventricle's ability to pump blood out of the heart, leading to heart failure.

 Causes